Born: 1919, Ipswich.

 Mother: Alice Chisnall (nee Ford), born 1881, Ipswich – died 1929, Ipswich.

-Image from Cavendish Street School, late 1920’s which Arthur attended.
-(Arthur second row from back left centre) Arthur and 2 other class mates and best friends died during WW2.
+Cavendish Street School, late 1920’s (Arthur second row from back left centre) – courtesy of Pat Dowsing.

 67th Medium Regiment, R.A.
 (T.A.)